FAQ about Volunteering in RE

 What if I am sick or have a scheduling conflict?

-There is a healthy list of substitutes willing to help out, if you need an individual Sunday off.
-Please inform the DRE as soon as possible for arrangements to be made.
+If you can’t make your scheduled Sunday, please inform the DRE as soon as possible for arrangements to be made.

-What if I can’t commit to this schedule, but want to be involved?
+What if I can’t commit to a regular schedule, but want to be involved?